-As one of 13 institutions in the Colorado Community College System, CCD is the third largest with more than 10,000 students taking classes both online and in the classrooms.
-In 1967, the Colorado legislature created CCD, with classes commencing three years later in a renovated auto showroom close to the Civic Center.
+As one of 13 institutions in the Colorado Community College System, CCD is the third largest with more than 8,000 students taking classes both online and in the classrooms.
+In 1967, the Colorado legislature created CCD, with classes commencing in North Denver, then three years later in a renovated auto showroom close to the Civic Center.
 Over the next few years, the college expanded into nearby retail storefronts due to a rapidly increasing enrollment.
 Thankfully, in 1975, the College moved to the 150-acre Auraria Higher Education Center campus in downtown Denver.

 Join our rich student body and start your educational goals here at a college that supports its students’ goals, celebrates their achievements, and seeks to increase the number of college graduates in the city of Denver and surrounding communities.